Szhengzhong/my-first-project/README.md

 > All workflows handle permission elevation, you should never have to use sudo directly.

 ## Development
-Each sub-project is responsiable for starting itself in development mode.
+Each sub-project is responsible for starting itself in development mode.
 Simply navigate to the sub-project.

 ```
 cd cockpit